-Jack the Ripper, the infamous serial killer, started his murderous stint from the streets of East London in 1888.
-His ruthless murders and victims are still an unsolved mystery and the identity of the man still remains unknown to date.
+Jack the Ripper, the infamous serial killer, started his murderous stint from the streets of the East End in 1888.
+His ruthless murders and unfortunate victims are still an unsolved mystery and the identity of the man still remains unknown to date.

-Jeff Mudgett, a qualified lawyer, who also happens to be the great-great-grandson of H.H.
+Jeff Mudgett, a qualified lawyer, also happens to be the great-great-grandson of H.H.
 Holmes.
 He claims that Holmes and Jack the Ripper are one and the same – a theory which has been discussed by experts, historians, and Ripperologists many times over the years.

 The theories are never-ending.
 There are plenty of similarities between H.H.
-Holmes and Jack the Ripper, yet more than a century later, the identity of the murderer responsible for the canonical five still remains a mystery.
+Holmes and Jack the Ripper, yet more than a century later, the identity of the murderer responsible for the Canonical Five still remains a mystery.
 However, between Ripperologists and armchair detectives alike, the hunt is still on!